 There’s a lot to this, but for now, let’s take a quick look at ways to prevent resistance when asking for a raise.
 Instead of being assertive, here's what to do instead:

 The behaviors and conversation styles that prevent negative responses and repercussions have been labeled “social softeners.”
 Here’s a quick summary of some of them:

-This list skims the surface of the topic; we take a deeper dive in the Pay Raise Prep Crash Course.
-Or find it in Module 3 of the Ready to Ask Master Class where I’ve culled the research so you’ll know the specific behaviors and conversation styles that get agreement.
+This list skims the surface of the topic; we take a deeper dive in the Pay Raise Prep Crash Course where I’ve culled the research so you’ll know the specific behaviors and conversation styles that get agreement.
 For now…

 1. Choose a situation at work where you have to ask for something that you want (other than a raise).
 For example: